-I was speaking to my executive coach the other day and we had a great discussion of feedback.
+I was speaking to my executive coach the other day and we had a great conversation about feedback.
 I’m going to adapt what she said into some pithy advice for managers on how to give feedback.

 - It has to be honest